-- Conduct climate vulnerability assessments to identify areas of the community most at risk from climate change impacts, such as sea level rise, extreme weather events, and heatwaves. - Develop and implement climate adaptation strategies and resilience plans to protect infrastructure, communities, and natural resources from climate-related risks and hazards. - Enhance community preparedness and emergency response capabilities to respond effectively to climate-related disasters and emergencies, ensuring the safety and well-being of residents.
+- Conduct climate vulnerability assessments to identify areas of the community most at risk from climate change impacts, extreme weather events, and heatwaves. - Develop and implement climate adaptation strategies and resilience plans to protect infrastructure, communities, and natural resources from climate-related risks and hazards. - Enhance community preparedness and emergency response capabilities to respond effectively to climate-related disasters and emergencies, ensuring the safety and well-being of residents.